Juno and the Paycock (film)

-Juno and the Paycock is a 1930 British tragicomedy film written and directed by Alfred Hitchcock, and starring Barry Fitzgerald, Maire O'Neill, Edward Chapman and Sara Allgood.
+Juno and the Paycock is an all-talking sound 1930 British tragicomedy film co-written and directed by Alfred Hitchcock, and starring Barry Fitzgerald, Maire O'Neill, Edward Chapman and Sara Allgood.

 The film was based on the successful 1924 play of the same name by Seán O'Casey.
+That play has been filmed a number of other times for television.

 Plot

 Barry Fitzgerald, who played Captain Jack Boyle in the original stage production, appears as an orator in the first scene, but has no other role.
 In the slums of Dublin during the Irish Civil War, Captain Boyle (Edward Chapman) lives in a two-room tenement flat with his wife Juno (Sara Allgood) and their two adult children Mary (Kathleen O'Regan) and Johnny (John Laurie).
 Juno has dubbed her husband "the Paycock" because she thinks him as useless and vain as a peacock.
 Juno works while the Captain loafs around the flat when not drinking up the family's meagre finances at the neighbourhood pub.

 Daughter Mary has a job but is on strike against the victimisation of a co-worker.
 Son Johnny has become a semi-invalid after losing an arm and severely injuring his hip in a fight with the Black and Tans during the Irish War of Independence.
 Although Johnny has taken the Anti-Treaty side during the continuing Irish Civil War, he has recently turned in a fellow Irish Republican Army (IRA) member to the Irish Free State police who subsequently kill him.
 The Paycock tells his friend Joxer (Sidney Morgan) of his disgust at the informer, unaware that his son was responsible.
 The IRA suspect Johnny and order him to report to them for questioning; he refuses, protesting that his wounds show he has done his bit for Ireland.